Carroll Meins

 Carroll Leach Meins was a political figure who served as a member of the Massachusetts House of Representatives, Chairman of the Massachusetts Republican Party, and Collector of Customs for the Port of Boston.

-Carroll Meins,member of Massachusetts House of Representatives.

 Early life

 Meins was born on October 22, 1892, in Boston.
 He attended Boston Public Schools and graduated from the High School of Commerce in 1911.

 During World War I, Meins enlisted as a first lieutenant in the Quartermaster Corps of the United States Army.
 He served eighteen months in the American Expeditionary Forces in France.

 After the war, Meins served as treasurer of the Sparrow and Meins Chocolate Company.

 Political career

 State representative

 Meins was a member of the Massachusetts House of Representatives from 1923 to 1929.
 During his tenure he was chairman of the House Committee on Taxation and was a member of the Committee on Rules.

 Party leader

 In 1937 he was elected chairman of the Boston Republican Committee.

 On May 4, 1938, Meins was elected chairman of the state Republican Party.
 During his tenure as Chairman, Republican Leverett Saltonstall was elected Governor of Massachusetts.
 Saltonstall chose Meins to serve as Secretary to the Governor.
 He was succeeded as party chairman by George W. Schryver on December 14, 1938.